-Making bread by hand can be hard and very time consuming.
+Lets face it, making bread by hand is really rewarding, although it can be a pretty rigorous and time consuming process.
 If you want to have good quality bread every morning but don’t want to have to deal with the mess or stress of making bread by hand, then it’s definitely time to invest in a bread maker.

 Russell Hobbs has some of the best kitchen appliances out there, and this compact, affordable bread maker is no different.
 Don’t be fooled by its petite size, this machine can make 1 pound loaves, 1.6 pound and also 2.2 pound loaves.
 It also offers an incredible 12 programme options, from gluten free bread, to cakes to even jam!
 It has the ability to bake your bread in as little at 55 minute with the fast bake option.
 But remember that you might compromise the taste and texture of your loaf when using a faster setting.

 The handy 13 hour delayed start allows you to set your bread machine to bake your bread whenever you want.
 Start the timer before you go to bed and wake up to the aroma of freshly baked bread.
 Yum.
 And with the automatic “keep warm” function, your bread will stay nice and warm for one hour after baking just in case you can?t take it out straight away.

 Accidentally unplugged your bread maker or you’ve had a power cut?
 You’ll never have to worry about your bread being interrupted as the 7 minute power cut-off memory function will continue to bake your bread from where it left off.

 Baking tip: No more scrubbing the dried up dough in your bread machine as both the bread pan and the paddle are dishwasher friendly!